 Financial assistance, as well as other support (including mentoring, networking, technical help and more) can be offered by non-profits, the federal government or state of Florida, banks, charities, and other groups.
-Each of the loan, free grant, or business assistance programs listed below has committed to allocating some funds to women owned companies as well as Latino, Black, LGBTQ, Veteran, and other minority or disadvantaged groups.
+Each of the loan, free grant, or business assistance programs listed below has committed to allocating some funds to women owned companies as well as Latino, Black, LGBTQ, Veteran, and other minority or disadvantaged groups (MWBE) as well as veterans in Florida.
 There is also business advice and help for immigrant run organizations.

 While many of the small to mid sized resources are based in the cities of Miami, Orlando, Jacksonville, Tampa Bay, Palm Beach, and other major cities, there are programs available across the state.
 Not only may funds be offered, but all agencies also may offer separate counseling, marketing help and other free advice.

 Women or minority businesses loans and free grants in Florida

 The list below is updated daily with the latest resources for disadvantaged businesses, including BIPOC – Black, Indigenous, People of Color in Florida.
 The grant and loan programs, as well as other free resources, can help minority or women owned or run companies.

 Black owned businesses across Florida can apply for the Black Business Loan Program.
 It is being offered by the CDFI for the state, which is The Community Fund of North Miami Dade.
 The goal is to spread financing to small to mid sized businesses that struggle to get funds from traditional banks.
 Up to $100,000 can be borrowed by qualified Black owned businesses.
 The money can pay for inventory, payroll, expansion, and other bills. https://www.guidestar.org/profile/41-2025826